nixworks/public/news/2012/02/26/README.md

 For web users in countries where the Internet is restricted, there is nothing quite like the joy of seeing a previously blocked website become available.
 As Chinese Internet users amply showed when they flooded Barack Obama’s page on Google+.

 ### [2011-2012 Russian protests: Thousands of Russians form a human chain around the centre of Moscow in protest against Vladimir Putin. ](/news/2012/02/26/2011-2012-russian-protests-thousands-of-russians-form-a-human-chain-around-the-centre-of-moscow-in-protest-against-vladimir-putin.md)
-_Context: 2011-2012 Russian protests, Moscow, Vladimir Putin, the Russian Federation_
+_Context: 2011-2012 Russian protests, Moscow, Russia, Vladimir Putin_

 ### [Voters in Senegal go to the polls for the Senegalese presidential election which has been marked by violence. ](/news/2012/02/26/voters-in-senegal-go-to-the-polls-for-the-senegalese-presidential-election-which-has-been-marked-by-violence.md)
 _Context: Senegal, elected_